covcom/300CEM/Week_03_XML_and_Gradle/README.md

     ```
     This will create a toolbar floating below the title bar.
 It doensn't look very nice at the moment, but we'll change it in a minute.

 4. In the containing LinearLayout, remove all padding attributes and insert the following line `xmlns:app="http://schemas.android.com/apk/res-auto"`.
-Now your openning tag of LinearLayout should look like
+Now your opening tag of LinearLayout should look like

     ```xml
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"